 Regions are supported by either NWR’s National Organiser, or a Regional Membership Officer.

 Areas tend to be looked after by volunteer Area Organisers, while each local group is administered by a Local Organiser.
 Local groups can choose to appoint other roles to support their activities, for example, a treasurer or publicity officer.
 Area Organisers, Local Organisers and all NWR volunteers receive comprehensive and ongoing support.

 If you opt to affiliate to a local group, we will send you details of NWR groups near you.
 You’ll be invited to attend local group meetings and to choose the best group for you.
-If you want, you can attend up to three meetings free-of-charge before joining NWR.
+If you want, you can attend up to two meetings free-of-charge before joining NWR.

 Each local group decides its own programme, providing new members with the opportunity to select a group that suits them.
 Programmes cover a wide range of topics from the serious to the light-hearted, and participation is encouraged.

 Members affiliated to a local group can volunteer as local organisers, or support their group as treasurer, publicity officer, or in another role.

 Members affiliated to a local group can participate in the national programme of events and activities, with their group or as individual members.

 NWR’s independent members do not affiliate with a specific local group, but can take part in any group’s events and activities.

 NWR independent members can also participate in the national programme of events and activities as individual members.
 This includes eligibility to take part in any local group’s events and activities (prior notice to Local Organiser required), including regional events and the national conference.